 Jill Sanborn was named the executive assistant director of the National Security Branch in May 2021.
 In this role, she ensures the FBI executes its mission to defend the United States and its interests from national security threats.
 She most recently served as the assistant director of the Counterterrorism Division at FBI Headquarters in Washington, D.C.

-Ms. Sanborn joined the FBI in 1998 and was assigned to the Phoenix Field Office, where she investigated bank fraud and computer intrusion.
-She joined the Phoenix Joint Terrorism Task Force in 2001 and was named to the Counterterrorism Division’s Fly Team in 2006.
-As a member of the fly team, Ms. Sanborn deployed to Iraq, Saudi Arabia, the United Kingdom, Kenya, and Pakistan.
+Ms. Sanborn began her FBI career as a special agent in 1998 and was assigned to the Phoenix Field Office to investigate bank fraud and computer intrusions.
+She joined the Phoenix Joint Terrorism Task Force in 2001 and has held primarily counterterrorism assignments since.

-Ms. Sanborn was promoted to unit chief in the Counterterrorism Division, leading more than 400 extraterritorial investigations covering Afghanistan, Pakistan, and Southeast Asia.
+Ms. Sanborn was promoted to unit chief in the Counterterrorism Division in 2011, leading more than 400 extraterritorial investigations covering Afghanistan, Pakistan, and Southeast Asia.
 She returned to the field in 2012 as a supervisory special agent at the Washington Field Office, where she managed overseas kidnapping cases and the extradition of four high-value terrorism subjects.

 Ms. Sanborn earned a bachelor’s business administration in finance from the University of Portland.
 Prior to joining the FBI, she was an investigator at the Los Alamos National Laboratory in New Mexico.